QiiLin/qiilin.github.io/index.md

 ---

 ### About Me
-I am a recent new graduate from the computer science specialist program at the University of Toronto.
+I am a fourth year student from the computer science specialist program at the University of Toronto.
 In the past few years, I have developed a good understanding of programing language such as Java, JavaScript, Python, C. In addition, I gained a good grasp of algorithm design and machine learning concepts.
 I am looking forward to applying those skills in my future position.